Payments

 3. Plugins from Software Providers: Many popular fundraising software providers offer plugins that simplify the integration of Apple Pay.

 Choosing the right method depends on your current fundraising software and the technical capabilities of your team.
 By enabling Apple Pay, you can make it easier for your supporters to donate, thereby fostering a more engaging and seamless giving experience.
+Most Nonprofits will not integrate Apple Pay irectly on their website, but will utilize Apple Pay through a fundraising platform that offers Apple Pay on the donations forms via a partnership with a payment service provider.

 What Fundraising Platforms Allow Apple Pay?